Grief is characterized by a contradiction.

 - Acknowledging loss can be difficult, especially if the loss is the death of a loved one.
 It can be helpful to approach acknowledging this loss through a structured and positive framework, which is exactly what The Life Certificate exercise provides.

 - Experiencing the pain of loss is a necessary part of grieving.
 Fostering acceptance of these emotions may help your client cope with this challenging aspect of grieving.
-They may benefit from practicing a specialized meditation technique.
+They may benefit from practicing our Acceptance of Emotions Meditation.

 - For a more striking demonstration, they may find the Practicing Acceptance With Ice Cubes exercise useful.